Beta Software

 How it works:

-1. When FloSync launches with Auto Go Live enabled, a 5-second countdown dialog appears
+1. When FloSync launches with Auto Go Live enabled, a short countdown dialog appears

 2. You can click Cancel to stop the countdown and stay in the composer